joyDeng/InverseTranslucent/README.md

 # psdr-cuda
 This is a path space differentiable renderer (psdr-cuda) with bssrdf support which forked from [psdr-cuda](https://psdr-cuda.readthedocs.io/en/latest/).
+The derivation and experimental detail can be found in [paper](https://www.cs.cornell.edu/~xideng/pub/deng22dsss.pdf).

 ## Compile